 In the model methods, if cascade: true is given, cancel any jobs listed in the pipeline instance's / job's components hash (subject to permissions), and propagate the

 cascade:true flag so an arbitrary number of generations of descendants can be cancelled.

 Ensure the code cannot fall into an infinite loop or recursion (for example, make a test case where job A has job B in its components hash, and job B has job A in its components hash).

 This is crunch1 only.
 Crunch2 already takes care of this.

-#7 Updated by Radhika Chippada almost 3 years ago
+#7 Updated by Radhika Chippada about 3 years ago

 Branch 10903-api-cancel-cascade @ 3f833687 addresses the API server updates: (1) enhance job.cancel method to support cascade parameter, (2) add cancel method with cascade to pipeline_instance.

-#8 Updated by Radhika Chippada almost 3 years ago
+#8 Updated by Radhika Chippada about 3 years ago

 Tom: branch 10903-wb-cancel-cascade @ 210af1cc7ede88914026fde078e45ef84c187a0c has both API and workbench updates.
 Please review this branch if you prefer to review both together.

 One question: Let's say I have a job with job and pipeline components and I cancel it in workbench.
 Now I see that the main job and the child job are "cancelled", but the pipeline status is shown as "paused".
 If I were to navigate to that child pipeline, I would be able to click on it's resume button.
 Just wondering if this might be confusing from UI perspective.